SolRacht/WritingComDownloader/README.md

 ### Execution

 From the base directory of your cloned repository, Run `sbt run`.
 This will kick off the script that visits writing.com and scrapes the stories you listed during the configuration step.
 Chapter and story data will be downloaded to your local database.

+Once you've downloaded all the chapters you want, run `sbt run render` to generate (and re-generate) HTML pages you can open in your browser under `stories/`.
+Start at `stories/{story}/outline.html`.
+Be warned that this is a _very_ basic generator: the intention of this utility is to scrape stories and save them to a database, not to provide a nice way to view them.